nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 Some of our components require JavaScript to function properly, others need JavaScript to improve the usability and accessibility.

-You should include NHS.UK Frontend JavaScript in your application to ensure that all users can use it successfully.
+You should include NHS.UK Frontend JavaScript in your project to ensure that all users can use it successfully.

 Include the `node_modules/nhsuk-frontend/nhsuk.min.js` script in the `<head>` of your page using the `defer` attribute.